Kingxukai/linux/Documentation/bpf/verifier.rst

 ====================================

-The following are few examples of invalid eBPF programs and verifier error messages as seen in the log:
+The following are few examples of invalid eBPF programs and verifier error messages as seen in the woke log:

 Program with unreachable instructions::